subhamoymahajan/in-silico-microscopy/README.md

 ```
 To calculate it serially remove `--multiprocess`

 > **_Note6:_** Use parallel processing when the number of images is high.
-Parallelism is not implemented for individual images.
+Parallelism is implemented for individual 2DT, 3D, and 3DT images.
 >

 #### Plot Color Image